 To be safe, plan the event for mid-morning—preferably on a Saturday or Sunday so those who work during the week can attend.

 If you’re hosting a virtual event, it might be a good idea to offer participants a longer time span of when they can complete the event.
 This way, those from different time zones and countries can still participate!

 With tentative dates and times in mind, it’s time to start exploring locations.

-Many organizations choose to make their walkathons and bikeathons complete loops.
+If this is an in-person event, many organizations choose to make their walkathons, bikeathons, and runathon complete loops.

 In that case, participants start out at the registration table, take off walking in one direction, and end up walking in a complete circle around town, only to end up right back at the registration table.

 If, however, you choose not to create a closed circuit, it’s entirely possible to pull off a successful walkathon or bikeathon where participants travel from one point to another.
 You’ll need to prepare participants ahead of time so that they can make the proper arrangements for transportation.

 In addition to choosing a route for the event, you will also want to take into consideration the cost of certain venues.

 You can find quite a few fundraising event venues that will host a walkathon or bikeathon free of charge.
 That being said, many places may charge more depending on the month, day, and time of your event.

 For virtual events, you likely don’t have to find a physical venue.
 Instead, consider how your participants can complete the event on their own.